Smith Bobcat Sunglasses – Almost as Good as Goggles

 As much of a gearhead as I am, I prefer to ski versus fiddle with my equipment and clothing at every transition.
 Changing between goggles and sunglasses is just one of those things we all do.
 But what if you didn’t have to?
 Shield-style sunglasses, like the Smith Bobcat or Wildcat, bridge the gap between sunglasses and goggles with wide coverage and swappable lenses.

 After a week of daily touring in the Smith Bobcat, I’m a convert.
 Do they totally replace goggles?
-Not entirely, but their range of usability for storm skiing is much better than a more traditional pair of sunglasses.
+Not entirely, but their usability for storm skiing is much better than that of a more traditional pair of sunglasses.

 Goggle-Like Coverage for the Up and Down

-The Bobcat’s hybrid design combines near goggle-like coverage with all the airflow and easy-wear feel of sunglasses.
+The Bobcat’s hybrid design combines near-goggle-like coverage with the airflow and easy-wear feel of sunglasses.
 The combination means you can wear them while breaking trail and lapping the uptrack without fogging issues.
 When it comes time to ski down, their shield lens coverage works for all but the deepest, stormiest days.

-In stormy conditions, I found it helpful to have a hat with a brim or a hood to help shelter the glasses from snow build-up across the top of the frame.
-I also experienced the occasional foggy lens issues with the Bobcats, mainly when taking a break.
+In stormy conditions, I found it helpful to have a hat with a brim or a hood to shield the glasses from snow buildup on the top of the frame.
+I also experienced occasional foggy-lens issues with the Bobcats, mainly during breaks.
 But unlike goggles, it’s an easy fix — just start moving again.
-In contrast, goggles hold small amounts of moisture even if you clean them in the field.
+In contrast, goggles retain small amounts of moisture even after cleaning in the field.
 Shield-style sunglasses offer plenty of airflow to keep them fog-free as long as you’re moving.
-You can also give them a quick wipe with a lens cloth, and you’ll be back in action for the up and the down.
+You can also give them a quick wipe with a lens cloth, and you’ll be back in action for the ups and downs.

 Multi-Purpose Sunglasses